 – The library (anywhere) became my most favorite place since I was working on my thesis project.

 Best studenttradition at Uppsala University?

 – Kulturnatten (Culture night) and Valborg (Walpurgis)

 What do you do in five years?

 – Married, two kids maybe?
 Have my own business or/and manager in a multinational company xD.

-The first year of the programme consists of courses in innovation management, project management, business, industrialisation, engineering ethics, etc. In addition to courses, towards the end of the first year, you apply your knowledge in a larger commercialisation project carried out as a group project.
+The first year of the programme consists of courses in innovation management, project management, industrial management, industrialisation, engineering ethics, etc. Towards the end of the first year, you apply your knowledge in a larger commercialisation project carried out as a group project.

 During the second year, you specialise in the field of management of technological innovation.
 You take courses such as Innovation: Traditions, Theories, Trends or Qualitative and Quantitative Methods, as well as elective courses.
 In the second semester of the second year, you conduct an independent project.

 To be well prepared for your future job, teaching is based on methods and models used in business, to understand existing markets, product development, and market launch.
 At the same time, the latest academic research is an important part of our courses to keep up with the latest developments.